Netanyahu battles to stay in power in potential last weekend as Israel's Prime Minister - KION546

 But that doesn’t mean Netanyahu is resigned to his defeat or leaving the Prime Minister’s official residence on Balfour Street in Jerusalem quietly.
 Netanyahu has repeatedly portrayed himself as the only one who can keep Israel safe from enemies in Iran, Gaza and Lebanon.

-In Israel’s 120-seat Knesset, Bennett has a razor-thin majority of 61 seats.
+In Israel’s 120-seat Parliament, known as the Knesset, Bennett has a razor-thin majority of 61 seats.

 Netanyahu and his allies have been working to pressure politicians from the right-wing Yamina and New Hope parties to vote against Bennett’s new government in a crucial confidence vote scheduled for Sunday afternoon.

+“In Iran, they are celebrating today because they understand that from today, there is a weak and feeble government that will follow the instructions of the international community,” Netanyahu said.

+The 71-year-old leader is not out yet, but he seemed to accept the anticipated victory of the so-called “change bloc” set to oust him from power.

-If Bennett loses the vote, his effort to oust the man for whom he once worked will have failed, likely sending Israel to its fifth election in two-and-a-half years.
-But the failure would leave Netanyahu as interim Prime Minister, a title he has held throughout most of Israel’s recent political turmoil.
+If Bennett loses the vote, however, his effort to oust the man for whom he once worked will have failed, likely sending Israel to its fifth election in two-and-a-half years.
+The failure would leave Netanyahu as interim Prime Minister, a title he has held throughout most of Israel’s recent political turmoil.

 As part of his ongoing tirade pressure campaign against Bennett, Netanyahu tweeted earlier this week, “Whoever is right does not vote for a left-wing government, and whoever is for a left-wing government is not right.”